swiiny/create-nextjs-dapp/README.md

 ## Quick start

-You can quickly start a new project with this start by using the following command:
+You can quickly start a new project with this starter by using the following command:

 ```
 npx create-nextjs-dapp my-dapp